JNewman-cell/StockProjects/README.md

 **Key Components:**
 - **Dividend Data Script:** `create_and_update_dividend_database.py` fetches dividend data using `yfinance` and updates the SQLite database (`dividend_data.db`).
 - **Version Control:** Keeps the dividend database updated and versioned within the repository.

-### Summary of Backend Functionality

-The integration of these automated workflows ensures the stock research web application maintains accurate, up-to-date information with minimal manual intervention.
-Here’s how each component contributes to the overall functionality:

-1. **Data Extraction and Cleaning:** Automated scripts pull the latest ticker data and clean it, ensuring only valid entries are processed.
-2. **Trie Autocomplete Creation:** The cleaned data is used to construct a Trie data structure, enabling efficient search and autocomplete functionality for users.
-3. **Database Updates:** Dividend and financial data are fetched using `yfinance` and stored in SQLite databases, providing users with comprehensive and accurate financial insights.
-4. **Automated Testing:** Regular tests ensure the Trie’s accuracy and functionality, maintaining the reliability of the search feature.
-5. **Scheduled Execution:** GitHub Actions workflows run these processes on a regular schedule, keeping the data fresh and accurate without manual intervention.

-By automating these processes, the application can deliver real-time, accurate stock information and a seamless user experience.

 ## Scheduled Ticker Pulling, Cleaning, and Custom Trie Creation: